learn-academy-2019-charlie/react-assessment-lali20021/react.md

 - React was created to be simple, so that even people with minimal code experience could use it and create Single Page Applications (SPAs)
-- React is a modern, efficient answer to complex UI applications
-- React is a full stack framework for modern web applications
+- React is a modern, efficient answer to complex UI applications FALSE - React is a full stack framework for modern web applications
 - React is a flexible library that plays the role of V in an MVC framework